allegory-software/allegory-sdk/WEBNOTES.md

 and none of the above problems, so as long as you're not using third-party libraries (luckily we're not), you can consider this solved.

-This is our first clean victory in fighting this platform.

 ## CSS is not composable